Borderlands 3: Gameplay

-While the game starts on the planet Pandora, the player early on gains access to a spacecraft, Sanctuary III, which serves as a central hub between missions, and is used to set destinations for new planets where possible Vaults have been identified.
+There are 5 different worlds in Borderlands 3.
+The game starts on the planet Pandora, which is the first world.
+The player early on gains access to a spacecraft, Sanctuary III, which serves as a central hub between missions, and is used to set destinations for new planets where possible Vaults have been identified.
 While aboard Sanctuary III, players can manage their inventory, recover guns they had left on the field, redo their skill tree, purchase new guns and upgrades, and take on optional missions.
 Borderlands 3 has integration with Twitch streams; viewers can explore the streamer's inventory and skill tree, and special chests in game will offer the opportunity for viewers to receive the same gun/item that the stream finds via way of a Shift Code they can enter into their own game, scaled appropriately for their character's level.

 Gearbox creative director Paul Sage estimated that players will spend about 35 hours through the main quest line along with some side missions.
 True Vault Hunter Mode, a type of New Game Plus, allows players to replay the campaign after finishing it with their leveled-up character, fighting more difficult enemies for a chance of better loot.
 The Badass Rank system from Borderlands 2 is replaced with a Guardian Rank system, which, by finishing smaller challenges throughout the game, allows players to gain buffs that persist across all their characters.
 Borderlands 3 will include new post-game challenges.
 "Circles of Slaughter" found on various planets have players attempt to fight through difficult waves of enemies for higher quality of loot.
 While downed players can be revived by teammates, if all player-characters die, the match is over and any potential rewards are lost.
 "Proving Grounds" are a type of raid that must be first discovered by finding hidden markings across the game's worlds.
 Once discovered, players attempt to defeat all enemies across three areas within 30 minutes to complete the challenge and earn their rewards.
 A further "Mayhem Mode" provides several bonuses to the player (including increased experience, damage, and rare item drops), while also increasing enemy health and randomizing several of the game's campaign elements to further increase the challenge to the player.